illinoistech-itm/jhajek/itmd-521/labs/module-05/Readme.md

 ## Objectives

-- Demonstrate the knowledge of constructing end-to-end DataFrame and Dataset Spark applications
+- Demonstrate the knowledge of constructing end-to-end DataFrame based applications
 - Demonstrate working code and knowledge of statistics
 - Understand and utilize Pyspark API Documentation